-- may seek any information it considers necessary to fulfil its responsibilities; - has access to management to seek explanations and information; - has access to internal and external auditors to seek explanations and information from them (without management being present); - may seek professional advice from employees of the Group and from appropriate external advisers (at the Group's cost); and - may meet with external advisers without management being present.
+- may seek any information it considers necessary to fulfil its responsibilities; - has access to management to seek explanations and information; - has access to auditors to seek explanations and information from them (without management being present); - may seek professional advice from employees of the Group and independent professional advice from appropriate external advisors (at the Group's cost); and - may meet with external advisors without management being present.

-The minutes of each Audit and Risk Committee meeting are included in the papers for the next Board meeting after each meeting of the Committee.
-The Chairman of the Audit and Risk Committee reports the Committee's findings to the Board after each Committee meeting.
+The minutes of each Audit and Risk Committee meeting are included in the papers for the next Board meeting after the Committee Chairman has approved those minutes.
+The Chairman of the Audit and Risk Committee reports the Committee's findings to the next Board meeting after each meeting of the Committee.
 The Audit and Risk Committee has three members, all of whom are independent Directors.
 The Audit and Risk Committee is chaired by an independent Director who is not the Chairman of the Board.